nunobrum/spicelib/README.md

 You can also use `simulator.create_from()`.

-The **library paths** are detected based upon the simulator, and if that simulator runs under wine or not.
-Each simulator exposes its libraries via `simulator.get_default_library_paths()`.
+The **library paths** are needed for the editors.
+However, the default library paths depend on the simulator used, its installation path, and if that simulator runs under wine or not.
+The function `editor.prepare_for_simulator()` allows you to tell the editor what simulator is used, and its library paths.
+This not always needed however:

+* `AscEditor` and `SpiceEditor` presume that LTspice is used.
+* `QschEditor` presumes that Qspice is used.

-After you have set the simulator path, you will want to inform your editor of that change via `editor.prepare_for_simulator()`.
+ This will of course not work out if you use the editors on other simulators (as can be the case with `SpiceEditor`), or if you have manually set the simulator's executable path.
+In those cases you will want to inform your editor of that change via `editor.prepare_for_simulator()`.

 If you want, you can also add extra library search paths via `editor.set_custom_library_paths()`.

 **Example**: